-Damp and mould is a common problem in many student houses for two reasons; either the tenants aren’t heating and ventilating the property efficiently, or there is a defect in the property.
+Damp and mould can be a common problem for two reasons; either the tenants aren’t heating and ventilating the property efficiently, or there is a defect in the property.

 Black mould growth and condensation in your home is a sign there’s too much water in the air.
-As the winter approaches, you will notice more condensation in your rooms.
-Condensation can lead to damp and mould if not dealt with correctly.
-There are many factors involved in the cause of condensation and mould, the main ones being no air circulation in rooms, due to windows and doors being kept shut.
+As the winter approaches, you may notice more condensation on windows for example.
+Condensation can lead to damp and mould if not dealt with correctly but can be rectified.

 After removing mould, follow these steps to stop it from happening again!

-- Aerating rooms as much as possible to help prevent mould growing on walls, by opening windows.
+• Promote air circulation as much as possible to help prevent mould growing on walls by opening windows.
 (But only when you are in, don’t leave windows open when you are out – this is a security risk!)

-- Cover pans when cooking, don’t leave kettles boiling, and dry clothes outdoors (in the winter dry clothes inside but open windows to remove moisture).
+• Cover pans when cooking, use extractor fans, and dry clothes outdoors (in the winter dry clothes inside but open windows to remove moisture).